Sense: Auditory system (hearing)

 Hearing, or audition, is the transduction of sound waves into a neural signal that is made possible by the structures of the ear.
 The large, fleshy structure on the lateral aspect of the head is known as the auricle.
 At the end of the auditory canal is the tympanic membrane, or ear drum, which vibrates after it is struck by sound waves.
 The auricle, ear canal, and tympanic membrane are often referred to as the external ear.
 The middle ear consists of a space spanned by three small bones called the ossicles.
 The three ossicles are the malleus, incus, and stapes, which are Latin names that roughly translate to hammer, anvil, and stirrup.
 The malleus is attached to the tympanic membrane and articulates with the incus.
 The incus, in turn, articulates with the stapes.
 The stapes is then attached to the inner ear, where the sound waves will be transduced into a neural signal.
 The middle ear is connected to the pharynx through the Eustachian tube, which helps equilibrate air pressure across the tympanic membrane.
 The tube is normally closed but will pop open when the muscles of the pharynx contract during swallowing or yawning.

 Mechanoreceptors turn motion into electrical nerve pulses, which are located in the inner ear.
 Since sound is vibration, propagating through a medium such as air, the detection of these vibrations, that is the sense of the hearing, is a mechanical sense because these vibrations are mechanically conducted from the eardrum through a series of tiny bones to hair-like fibers in the inner ear, which detect mechanical motion of the fibers within a range of about 20 to 20,000 hertz, with substantial variation between individuals.
 Hearing at high frequencies declines with an increase in age.
 Inability to hear is called deafness or hearing impairment.
-Sound can also be detected as vibrations conducted through the body by tactition.
+Sound can also be detected as vibrations conducted through the body.
 Lower frequencies that can be heard are detected this way.
 Some deaf people are able to determine the direction and location of vibrations picked up through the feet.

-Studies pertaining to Audition started to increase in number towards the latter end of the nineteenth century.
+Studies pertaining to audition started to increase in number towards the latter end of the nineteenth century.
 During this time, many laboratories in the United States began to create new models, diagrams, and instruments that all pertained to the ear.

-There is a branch of Cognitive Psychology dedicated strictly to Audition.
-They call it Auditory Cognitive Psychology.
+Auditory cognitive psychology is a branch of cognitive psychology that is dedicated to the auditory system.
 The main point is to understand why humans are able to use sound in thinking outside of actually saying it.

-Relating to Auditory Cognitive Psychology is Psychoacoustics.
-Psychoacoustics is more pointed to people interested in music.
+Relating to auditory cognitive psychology is psychoacoustics.
+Psychoacoustics is more directed at people interested in music.
 Haptics, a word used to refer to both taction and kinesthesia, has many parallels with psychoacoustics.
 Most research around these two are focused on the instrument, the listener, and the player of the instrument.